What is an arm lift?

 The common steps involved in arm lift procedure are as follows:

 - The procedure is performed under general anaesthesia.

-- An incision is made over the skin; the length and pattern of which depends upon the location and amount of excess skin to be removed as well as the judgment of the plastic surgeon.
+- An incision is made over the skin; the length and pattern of which depends upon the location and amount of excess skin to be removed as well as the judgment of the plastic surgical practitioner.

 - In general, incisions are placed on the inner side of the arm or on the back of the arm that may extend from the underarm (axilla), to the elbow.

 - During the procedure, the excessive fat is removed through liposuction.